briandailey/dailey.page/content/post/hello-world/index.md

 In 2022, I ended a long tenure working for Stratasan, the company that I co-founded with Jason Moore back in 2011.
-It has been a huge part of my career and I doubt I will ever get to experience anything like it again.
+It has been a huge part of my career and I doubt I will ever get to experience anything like it again.[^retro]

 I say that not because it was a successful company but because of the kinds of people I got to work with.
 Ten years from now, I won't remember much about the